jasonbrodeur/DASH-githubpages/docs/index.md

 Created and presented by Jay Brodeur, McMaster University Library, 2020.

-All content is made available under a Creative Commons 4.0 Attribution license.
+All content is made available under a GNU General Public License v3.0.